Estimated reading time: 5 minutes

 It is impossible to answer this question.
 It depends on the person and the career they want to enter.

-A trade school may be better for some students than a four-year university.
+A vocational school may be better for some students than a four-year university.
 Others, though, will thrive better at a four-year university.
 It all comes down to what you want to study and what work you want to find after school.

 Because of this, the answer to this question will change for every person.
 It’s essential to spend some time deciding what your professional goals are and what steps will help you get there before you decide where to enroll, regardless of what type of school you’re considering.